tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 # Refactoring strategy

-By aggregate refactoring I mean when we just move models (collection of entities) from one aggregate to another.
+By cluster refactoring I mean when we just move models (collection of entities) among clusters.

-Here I am showing a strategy for refactoring aggregates in terms of:
+Here I am showing a strategy for refactoring in terms of:
-- moving the model's ownership between aggregates,
+- moving the model's ownership between cluster,
-- introducing new aggregates
+- introducing new clusters
-- upgrading old aggregates.
+- upgrading old clusters.
-- dropping aggregates.
+- dropping clusters.

-The problem arises because it looks overcomplicated d to make upfront decisions about aggregates.
+The problem arises because it looks overcomplicated d to make upfront decisions about clusters.

-It looks to me more convenient to have a few aggregates, for instance in a development and prototyping stage because this will simplify testing, prototyping, and building the application service layer.
+It looks to me more convenient to have a few clusters, for instance in a development and prototyping stage because this will simplify testing, prototyping, and building the application service layer.
-Consider the extreme when we have everything in a single aggregate.
+Consider the extreme when we have everything in a single cluster.
 It would mean that the application service layer will be able to handle all the models with few lines of code (just building single command for the repository)

-However, at a later stage, proper refactoring is probably needed by moving models to different aggregates or creating new aggregates for performance reasons.
+However, at a later stage, proper refactoring is probably needed for performance reasons.

-Refactoring aggregates in that sense means leaving the application service layer behavior unchanged.
+Refactoring leaves the application service layer behavior unchanged.

 The steps that may be followed are:
-- defining new aggregates and eventually creating upgraded versions of current aggregates
+- defining new clusters and eventually creating upgraded versions of current clusters
-- moving model ownership from old aggregates to new aggregates (or to updated versions of the same aggregates which is the same)
+- moving entities ownership
-- creating an upgraded version of the application service layer using the new set of aggregates
+- creating an upgraded version of the application service layer using the new versions
 - applying the equivalent tests of the previous service layer to the new one.

 About this latest point, a parametric testing strategy is also possible.